 - Ask.
 Is there a middle?
 Where is it?
 How do you know?

 - Have them match groups to see what has more or less.

 - Have them line up objects in groups and see if they are odd or even.

-- When the students count the number of objects ask them to look for patterns.
+- When the learners count the number of objects, ask them to look for patterns.

-- See if they can see patterns of two so they can start counting at two instead of one.
-Then three, four
+- See if they can see patterns of two so they can count by twos instead of one.
+Then skip count for convenience by two, three, four

 - Compare the patterns with dots on dot plates.